Current State of Crypto Adoption in the Netherlands

 In the Netherlands, cryptocurrencies are treated as taxable assets by the Dutch Tax and Customs Administration, known as the Belastingdienst.
 Additionally, Dutch taxpayers declare income under a three-box system.

-Thus, the Dutch tax system charges a 36% tax on a presumed yield from your total asset value.
-This includes crypto holdings, as of January 1 each year.
-Essentially, it means that even if you simply hold onto your crypto (HODLing), you’ll still be taxed on the assumption that your assets will increase in value.
+Thus, the Dutch tax system charges a tax on this presumed yield.
+This applies regardless of whether your portfolio gained or lost value during the year.
+Essentially, it means that even if you simply hold onto your crypto (HODLing), you are taxed on the assumption that your wealth is generating a return.

-However, if you are actively day trading, mining crypto (beyond a hobby level), or have insider trading knowledge, your crypto income might be classified under Box 1 and taxed as regular income.
+However, if you are actively day trading, mining crypto (beyond a hobby level), or have insider trading knowledge, your crypto income might be classified under Box 1 and taxed as regular income from work.

-While consultation will be open until November 21, 2024, the new rules are expected to take effect on January 1, 2026.
-These rules will require crypto service providers in the Netherlands to collect, verify, and report user data to the Dutch Tax Administration.
+The Dutch government is implementing the EU Directive on Administrative Cooperation (DAC8).
+These new rules, expected to take effect on January 1, 2026, will require crypto service providers to collect, verify, and report user data directly to the Dutch Tax Administration.
+This standardizes data sharing across EU member states to combat tax evasion.

 “With this bill, we are taking an important step in the taxation of cryptocurrencies.
 In the future, EU member states will be able to cooperate better thanks to the exchange of data and transactions with cryptos will become transparent to tax authorities.
 This will combat tax avoidance and evasion and European governments will no longer miss out on tax revenues.”